Erkaman/erkaman.github.io/src/cuda_rle.md

 of times the symbol is repeated.
 So the pair `(3,6)` represents the data `[6,6,6]`.

-In my CUDA implementation, I have chosen to split the output pair into two arrays.
-The first arrays contains the x:s, and the second arrays contains the y:s.
+In my CUDA implementation, I have chosen to split the output pairs into two arrays.
+The first array contains the x:s, and the second array contains the y:s.
 So running PARLE on the input data `[1,2,3,6,6,6,5,5]` will yield the two output arrays `[1,1,1,3,2]` and `[1,2,3,6,5]`.

 Now, it should be obvious that the above compression scheme should be extremely easy to implement on the CPU.
-An simple CPU implementation is given below
+A simple CPU implementation is given below

 ```C++